A college for future leaders

 Our business programs emphasize hands-on, experiential learning.
 As a business student, you’ll have plenty of opportunities to participate in internships, leadership development activities and career readiness programs.

-A message from the Dean, Tim O. Bisping
+A message from the Dean, Timothy O. Bisping

 “At the Nelson Rusche College of Business, students engage in exceptional programs, in fields with great career opportunities.
 We take both academic excellence and career preparation seriously.
 Here, students learn from outstanding faculty and have the opportunity to apply what they have learned through various experiential learning opportunities and corporate partnerships.